-Compared to the rest of the San Diego market, the Old Town region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the San Diego market, the Old Town submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 9 listings have been made available, which means new availabilities are probably going fast.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 8 listings have come on the market, which means new listings might be going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 63% of the office spaces in the Old Town are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,250 sqft.
-Most buildings in this market are around 2 stories.
-Most buildings in this area were built in 1977 and are Class B.
+The standard measurement for office space in this area is around 1,770 sqft.
+Most properties in this market are approximately 2 stories.
+Most buildings in this region were built in 1977 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Health care is the dominant industry in this area.
 Commute by public transit is the most popular way to get to work amongst Old Town occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.